iCliniq Logo

 • Alloplastic graft materials.

 Some evidence indicates better results with cancellous bone grafts over cortical grafts.
 This is because the cortical bone can induce bone regeneration by osteoconduction.
 In contrast, cancellous grafts can induce osteogenesis (bone formation) by bone cell proliferation because of their rich osteogenic cell contents.
 The dental surgeon should also consider the possibility of drug interference and interactions in patients suffering from systemic diseases while reconstructing the alveolar defects of the jaw.
-Hence a multidisciplinary approach may be required to consult the health care provider or physician about the impact of certain medications and long-term clinical systemic health issues.
-The dental operator should take care while reconstruction or isolation of the bone graft material in autogenous grafts to avoid hematomas, edema, pain, or vascular rupture.
+Hence, a multidisciplinary approach may be required to consult the health care provider or physician about the impact of certain medications and long-term clinical systemic health issues.
+The dental operator should take care of the bone graft material in autogenous grafts during reconstruction or isolation to avoid hematomas, edema, pain, or vascular rupture.

 Conclusion:

 Alveolar bone loss is a crucial impediment to prosthetic rehabilitation in these patients.
-Hence thorough evaluation and assessment by the dental surgeon, a multidisciplinary approach to systemic disease, and the use of reconstructive graft modalities along with guided bone regeneration can help in long-term prosthetic success.
+Hence, thorough evaluation and assessment by the dental surgeon, a multidisciplinary approach to systemic disease, and the use of reconstructive graft modalities along with guided bone regeneration can help achieve long-term prosthetic success.

 Frequently Asked Questions